George Wilson (Irish cricketer)

 George Wilson (30 June 1916 - 27 April 1995) was an Irish first-class cricketer.

 Born at Ligoniel near Belfast, Wilson received his education at Belfast Technical College.
 Playing his club cricket for Woodvale in Belfast, Wilson made his debut in first-class cricket for Ireland against Scotland at Glasgow in 1948.
 He made two further first-class appearances for Ireland, both against Scotland in 1949 at Belfast, and 1951 at Dublin.
 Across his three matches, Wilson scored a total of 116 runs at an average of 19.33, with a highest score of 39.
 He also took two wickets.
-Outside of cricket, he worked as draughtsman in an engineering company.
+Outside of cricket, he worked as a draughtsman in an engineering company.
 He died at Glengormley in April 1995.